brettminnie/breakfast-serializer/README.md

 [![Coverage Status](https://coveralls.io/repos/brettminnie/breakfast-serializer/badge.svg?branch=master&service=github)](https://coveralls.io/github/brettminnie/breakfast-serializer?branch=master)

 A replacement for the other well known serializer, initially we where aiming for backwards compatibility, however it seemed more appropriate to develop a lightweight alternative.
-We are forgoing the feature depth now to offer something that is easy to configure and works with no configuration.
+We are forgoing the depth of features now to offer something that is easy to configure and works with no configuration.

 ### Configuration